kognate/ProperNamesDetectorGIzmo/README.md

 ## Notes

+- This project uses **uv** for package management.
+All Python commands should be prefixed with `uv run`
 - Ensure the spaCy English large model (`en_core_web_lg`) is downloaded before running
 - Use `--dry-run` to preview changes before making them permanent
 - Use `--backup` to create timestamped backup files of modified files